More than 400 Hoosier National Guard soldiers back home again in Indiana

 |Downloads:

-This work, More than 400 Hoosier National Guard soldiers back home again in Indiana [Image 4 of 4], by SSG Jonah Alvarez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, More than 400 Hoosier National Guard soldiers back home again in Indiana, by MSG Jeff Lowry, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-More than 400 Hoosier National Guard soldiers back home again in Indiana